Jonathan India Player Props: Reds vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 14th in MLB.

-- The Royals' 5.13 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.10 team ERA that ranks 28th among all league pitching staffs.

-- Royals pitchers combine to give up 73 total home runs at a rate of 1.1 per game (to rank 16th in the league).
+- The Royals rank 17th in baseball in home runs allowed (74 total, 1.1 per game).

-- The righty last appeared on Tuesday against the Miami Marlins, when he tossed 4 1/3 innings, allowing one earned run while giving up four hits.
+- His last time out came on Wednesday against the Miami Marlins, when the righty tossed seven innings, surrendering five earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.